rocodev/theme-generator/README.md

 ```

 After deploy, your theme baseurl will be at `ttp://cdn-theme.logdown.io/your_theme/`
-REMEMBER to edit index.rb to using the url.
+REMEMBER to edit index.liquid to using the url.

 ## Folders